ebenefuenf/quma/docs/index.rst

     This is alpha software and subject to change!

-quma is a little SQL database library for **Python** version 3.5 and higher.
+quma is a small SQL database library for **Python** version 3.5 and higher.
 It maps object methods to SQL script files and supports **SQLite**, **PostgreSQL**, **MySQL** and **MariaDB**.